Biometric Systems of Identification and Their Relevance

 Physiological vs behavioural modalities

-The first split every UGC-NET MCQ tests is physiological versus behavioural.
+The primary classification divides biometrics into physiological versus behavioural.
 Physiological traits come from body structure and are usually more stable; behavioural traits come from learned action and tend to drift more.

 Physiological: fingerprint (the global default, see fingerprint history and classification), iris, retina, face, palm print, palm vein, hand geometry, ear shape, finger vein, DNA.